fotrimzi/mkdocs-showcase/docs/symbols.md

 << (Chevrons/angled quotes) >>

 !!! note
-    Conversion is off by default.
+    Angle quotes conversion is off by default.
 See this project's `mkdocs.yml` file.

 ... (ellipsis)